lf-edge/ekuiper/docs/en_US/guide/sources/builtin/redis.md

    cd path_to_eKuiper_directory/bin
    ```

-2. Use the `create` command to define a stream for the Neuron source connector:
+2. Use the `create` command to define a stream for the Redis source connector:

    ```bash
    ./kuiper create stream neuron_stream ' WITH (DATASOURCE="0", FORMAT="json", TYPE="redis", KIND="lookup")'